iron-fish/website/docs/onboarding/rpc/config.md

 <JsDisplay js={`undefined
 `} />

-## config/uploadConfig
+## <GithubCodeLink link="config/uploadConfig"/> config/uploadConfig

 Uploads a set of configuration values for the node.
-This resets any previously set config to the default.
+This resets any previously set config options to their default values.

 #### Request